MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-pbi-06-lab.md

     https://github.com/MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/raw/master/power-bi/products.csv
     ```

-1. Load the product data in this file into the data model.
+1. In the dialog, select **Load** to load the product data in this file into the data model.

 1. Repeat the previous three steps to import a third dataset containing order data from the following URL:

     ```